 Palliative care is as much about obeying the wishes and ensuring the physical comfort of the person needing care as it is about offering support to their family and friends.

-Palliative care should start as soon as it’s required, and can last as little as a number of days, or up to 12 months or more.
+Palliative care should start as soon as it’s required, and can last as little as a number of days, or for a number of years.
 Discuss your needs with an Elder Care Specialist to begin receiving care as soon as possible.

 Physical disabilities care